Factbox: Russian oil flows to Europe drop amid contamination

 At least 5 million tonnes of oil, or about 36.7 million barrels, have been contaminated by organic chloride, a chemical compound used to boost oil extraction by cleaning wells and accelerating the flow of crude.

-The compound must be removed before oil is sent to customers because it can destroy refining equipment and, at high temperatures, generates poisonous chlorine gas.
+The compound must be removed before oil is sent to customers because it can destroy refining equipment.

-With a major export route shut, Transneft asked oil producers to reduce supplies to the system by over 1 million barrels per day (bpd) between May 3-6, industry sources said.
+With major export route Druzhba shut, Transneft asked oil producers to reduce supplies to the Russian pipeline network by about 6 percent or more than 500,000 barrels per day (bpd) between May 1 and 12, industry sources said.

-It was not clear if limits have been extended beyond May 6 but sources said it was likely because Druzhba remains out of action.
+Sources said limits were likely to be extended further because Druzhba remains out of action.
 Oil not taken by Transneft is being stored by producers but their capacity to do so is running out.

-Russian oil production in early May dropped to 11.19 million bpd from an average 11.23 million bpd in April.

 Druzhba, which can pump 1 million bpd or the equivalent of 1 percent of global oil demand, was built in Soviet times and serves refiners in Germany, Poland, the Czech Republic, Slovakia, Hungary, Ukraine and Belarus.